-External thrust transmitted from the driven unit is normally carried by the top bearing.
-If replacement is necessary, the new bearing must be the same type as the original (See Figure 5).
+External thrust transmitted from the driven unit is normally carried by the top bearing, or bearings.
+If replacement is necessary, the new bearing must be the same type as the original.
+Duplex bearings must be the proper type and mounted in the identical manner.